Skip to main content

 Build and Start Your Application

-1. Build all services:
+1. Build all applications:

 npm run build